redis/redis-doc/topics/cluster-spec.md

 start-end slots of the range.
 The additional elements represent address-port pairs.
-The first address-port pair is the master serving the slot, and the additional address-port pairs are all the slaves serving the same slot that are not in an error condition (the FAIL flag is not set).
+The first address-port pair is the master serving the slot, and the additional address-port pairs are all the slaves serving the same slot that are not in an error condition (i.e. the FAIL flag is not set).

 For example the first element of the output says that slots from 5461 to 10922 (start and end included) are served by 127.0.0.1:7001, and it is possible to scale read-only load contacting the slave at 127.0.0.1:7004.

-`CLUSTER SLOTS` does not guarantee to return ranges that will cover all the 16384 slots if the cluster is misconfigured, so clients should initialize the slots configuration map filling the target nodes with NULL objects, and report an error if the user will try to execute commands about keys that belong to unassigned slots.
+`CLUSTER SLOTS` is not guaranteed to return ranges that cover the full 16384 slots if the cluster is misconfigured, so clients should initialize the slots configuration map filling the target nodes with NULL objects, and report an error if the user tries to execute commands about keys that belong to unassigned slots.

-However before returning an error to the caller, when a slot is found to be unassigned, the client should try to fetch the slots configuration again to check if the cluster is now configured properly.
+Before returning an error to the caller when a slot is found to be unassigned, the client should try to fetch the slots configuration again to check if the cluster is now configured properly.

 Multiple keys operations
 ---

-Using hash tags clients are free to use multiple-keys operations.
+Using hash tags, clients are free to use multiple-key operations.
 For example the following operation is valid:

     MSET {user:1000}.name Angela {user:1000}.surname White

-However multi-key operations may become unavailable when a resharding of the hash slot the keys belong to is in progress.
+Multi-key operations may become unavailable when a resharding of the hash slot the keys belong to is in progress.

-More specifically, even during a resharding, the multi-key operations targeting keys that all exist and are still all in the same node (either the source or destination node) are still available.
+More specifically, even during a resharding the multi-key operations targeting keys that all exist and are all still in the same node (either the source or destination node) are still available.

-Operations about keys that don't exist or are, during the resharding, split between the source and destination nodes, will generate a `-TRYAGAIN` error.
+Operations on keys that don't exist or are - during the resharding - split between the source and destination nodes, will generate a `-TRYAGAIN` error.
 The client can try the operation after some time, or report back the error.

-As soon as the migration of the specified hash slot has terminated, all the multi key operations are available again for this hash slot.
+As soon as migration of the specified hash slot has terminated, all multi-key operations are available again for that hash slot.

 Scaling reads using slave nodes
 ---